 --------and the Bioecological Model of Mental Health

-Urie Bronfenbrenner was a co-founder of the Head Start preschool program in the United States.
-He was a Cornell University professor one of the world's leading scholars in developmental psychology, child-rearing and human ecology.
-Bronfenbrenner emphasized the importance of the social environments in which children are raised and offers a holistic perspective on the development of human psychology, that takes into account many inter-related factors.
+Urie Bronfenbrenner was co-founder of the Head Start preschool program in the United States.
+A Cornell University professor and one of the world's leading scholars in developmental psychology, child-rearing, and human ecology, Bronfenbrenner emphasized the importance of the social environments in which children are raised and offers a holistic perspective on the development of human psychology.

-The simplistic idea that mental illness is a chemical imbalance is similar to the Hindu caste system.
-Although the cast system is discredited and illegal, the practice persists.
-The same can be said for the idea that mental illness is a chemical imbalance.
-The medical model is spoken about in college psychology and psychiatric textbooks as being simplistic and unrealistic, and yet many still subscribe to the idea and base their mental health treatment on the foundation of the medical model.
+The simplistic idea that mental illness is a chemical imbalance might be likened to the Hindu caste system.
+Although the caste system is discredited and illegal, the practice persists.
+The medical model is spoken about in college psychology and psychiatric textbooks as being simplistic and unrealistic, and yet many still subscribe to the idea, basing mental health treatment on the foundation of the medical model (Carson, Butcher, Mineka.
+2000).

 to bring the mind's chemicals back into balance.
-Nothing could be farther from the truth.
+Nothing could be further from the truth.

-There are scores, hundreds of interconnecting factors and variables that are involved in mental health as well as in any diagnosable form of mental illness.
+There are scores of interconnecting factors and variables that are involved in mental health as well as in any diagnosable form of mental illness.
 Why the emphasis on finding the right chemical mix by prescribing drugs?
-Because it is convenient, the treating physician never has to leave his desk, and it is less expensive and less time consuming than getting to the roots of the problems and trying to solve them.
+Because it is convenient, the treating physician never has to leave his desk, and it is less expensive and less time-consuming than getting to the roots of the problems and trying to solve them.
 And many clients/patients may not muster up the effort to change their lifestyles or put their energy into following suggestions from their mental health provider.
 Doctors, then, resort to an acceptable form of treatment that leaves them free of culpability in the event of self-harm or harm to others by their patient.